qumulokmac/smb_bench/README.md

 	- Update the terraform config file `variables.tf` *(in the smb_bench/terraform directory)* with the specific configuration values for the SMB benchmark you want to run.
 	- Run:
 	    - `terraform init`
+    - Be sure to configure the Blob propertied for downloading the userdata script.
+    - Upload the userdata script located in `~/scripts/smbbench-custom-data.ps1` to the Azure Blob container you configured above.
+	    - *Note: Windows only allows for 8192 bytes for a commandline which is why we are using the blob store*
+    - Create the SMB Harness:
 	    - `terraform plan -out tfstate`
 	    - `terraform apply tfstate`
 2. Deploy the ANQ cluster and create a local administrative user account:
-	- Note: *Using Bicep until ANQ supports terraform*
+	- Note: *Using Bicep but you can use whichever method you prefer, such as the REST API.
 		- Bicep: run bicep/deploy_anq.sh
 	- Create an SMB share and local user on the Qumulo cluster
 		- `qq auth_add_user --name LOCALUSERNAME [-p [PASSWORD]]`
 		- `qq auth_assign_role -r Administrators -t LOCALUSERNAME`